rrmnj/node-detector/README.txt

 The status of node 'solo' is set to UNKNOWN.
 Whenever a node has a status of unknown, it is accompanied by a reason.
 The system has detected a time disparity between the generated time & the received time.
 If the delta between the generated times is less than 50 ms, this indicates the nodes were generated in succession.
-However, the received time delta is a negative which means it wasn’t received to the monitoring system in the same order it was sent, so the status of the node is unknown.
+However, the received time delta is a negative which means it wasnâ€™t received to the monitoring system in the same order it was sent, so the status of the node is unknown.
 Notice the sender node however is marked as alive, this is intentional as the sender must be alive to send the notification.